skumar1708/react-training-texced/README.md

 ## Available Scripts

-In the project directory run below command to see the application running:
+In the each project directory run below command to see the application running:

 ### `npm start`